Company E, 1st U.S. Sharpshooters

 Companies F & G, 2nd U.S. Sharpshooters

-The monument to the New Hampshire Sharpshooters is south of Gettysburg on Hancock Avenue (39.808079° N, 77.23618° W; Google map; Monument map: Hancock Avenue Part 2) It was dedicated in 1886 by the State of New Hampshire.
+The monument to the New Hampshire Sharpshooters is south of Gettysburg on Hancock Avenue (Hancock Avenue Part 2 tour map) The State of New Hampshire dedicated the monument in 1886.

-The 1st Regiment was commanded at Gettysburg by Colonel Berdan until he took command of the brigade.
-Lieutenant Colonel Casper Trepp then took over.
-The regiment brought 371 men to the field and lost 6 killed, 37 wounded and 6 missing.
+Colonel Berdan commanded the 1st Regiment at Gettysburg.
+When General Birney was wounded and General ward moved up from brigade to division command during the fightin on the afternoon of July 2 Colonel Berdan took command of the brigade.
+Lieutenant Colonel Casper Trepp then took over the regiment.
+The 1st Sharpshooters brought 371 men to the field and lost 6 killed, 37 wounded and 6 missing.

-The 2nd Regiment was commanded by Homer R. Stoughton.
+Homer R. Stoughton commanded the 2nd Regiment at Gettysburg.
 It brought 204 men to the field and lost 5 killed, 23 wounded and 15 missing.

 From the monument: